-The School of Humanities seeks to fill 3 Lecturer positions in the Language and Communication Centre.
+The School of Humanities seeks to fill 1 Lecturer position in the Language and Communication Centre.
 Instructors are sought for a course titled “Inquiry and Communication in an Interdisciplinary World,” one of the core courses in its new Interdisciplinary Collaborative Curriculum (ICC) for all NTU undergraduates.
 This foundational course will develop students’ written and oral communication skills, as well as their ability to read and analyse texts.

 Successful candidates will be expected to teach academic writing and communication skills, and to conduct research.

 Candidates with the following qualifications are encouraged to apply: